LucaFilipozzi/mod_auth_override/README.md

 </Location>
 ```

-Use of the 'Require cas-attribute' directive helps to ensure that the header
+Use of the combination of directives 'CASScrubRequestHeaders' and 'Require
-used with AuthOverride was, in fact, set by [mod_auth_cas][2].
+cas-attribute' ensures that the header used with AuthOverride was, in fact, set
+by [mod_auth_cas][2].

 Patches providing rpm or deb packaging welcome.